tymiles003/mean-app-level-employee-review/README.md

 From the app root, run `npm install`

-Start the Mongo deamon with `mongod &`
+Start the Mongo deamon with `mongod`

-For general development, start the app with `npm run dev`
+Open a new Terminal Window and navigate to the same folder.

-If you want to see the files unminified, start the app with `npm run debug`
+For general development, start the application via `npm run dev-debug`.

-Presto!
-Your app will open up right away.
+For more customized development, you may want to split the tasks listed in the scrips section of package.json.

 ### Please note
 This app is hooked up with BrowserSync and Nodemon - your changes will automagically be watched and refreshed both on the server and in the browser.
 No more needing to restart Node or Cmd + R when you make changes to files that were already being watched.
 Happy coding!  :)